 Just when I think I’ve tried every hippie home remedy under the sun, I come across one that surprises me.
 While scouring the internet the other day I stumbled on an article about oxymels and it stopped me cold in my tracks.
 Huh?

 Turns out, oxymels are more common than you think.
 The term oxymel comes from the Latin meaning “acid and honey,” and it’s just a simple combination of apple cider vinegar and honey used to administer herbs that might not taste so pleasant on their own.
 By infusing your oxymel with immune-boosting herbs, you’re left with potent medicine that can help keep your immune system strong and aid in your body’s natural detoxification processes.
 Simple, no?

 Here’s how to make your own stay-well oxymel to get you through cold and flu season in one piece.

 How to Make an Oxymel

-Who doesn’t love eating apple cider vinegar and honey?
+Who doesn’t love drinking apple cider vinegar and honey?
 Okay, so probably everyone.
 But as far as home remedies are concerned, ACV and honey pack a one-two punch.
 ACV helps alkalinize the body, which in turns kills bacteria and viruses.
 And raw honey relieves sore throats and inflammation.

 They’re certainly rockstars on their own but if you toss in a bunch of immune-boosting herbs you’re left with an herbal remedy even Rosemary Gladstar would be proud of.

 To fend off a cold, try herbs like ginger, cayenne pepper, garlic and lemon zest.
 To improve circulation and calm an upset stomach, go with rosemary and ginger.
 And for soothing nerves, toss in some lavender, nettles and chamomile.
 But don’t stop there.
 There are endless combinations of herbs you can use, so it’s important to pick the ones that work for you and your ailments.

 - 1/2 cup raw apple cider vinegar